 In her most important work, she was devoted to fighting against segregation, racism and anti-semitism.

 Freda Josephine McDonald was born on June 3, 1906 in St. Louis, MO to Carrie McDonald, a laundress, and Eddie Carson, a vaudeville performer.
 Eddie left Carrie soon after Josephine was born.

 At a young age, Josephine danced on the streets of Missouri, bringing home small change.
 She caught the eye of The Jones Family Band, a street performance troupe, and left home to tour with them.
 She was spotted by an African-American Theater troupe and joined them when she was only 15 years old.
 It wasn't long before her talent and charisma carried her onto the Broadway stage, and famous New York City venues.

 But with prohibition well underway, Josephine, like so many other American artists of the time, left America for France.
-Things were cheap there, with the franc woefully low at 24 to the dollar, and Paris had plenty to offer in art, music and dance.
+Living costs were cheap there, with the franc at a low of 24 to the dollar.
+Paris had plenty to offer in art, and entertainment.
 In 1925 Paris, two women could even walk hand in hand without worry.

 But while most of the pleasure-seeking Americans were looking to spread their new money around, and avoid the hassle of prohibition at home; Josephine was escaping the hostility and rampant racism of the US audiences.
 She was disgusted by the treatment in her homeland, and would continue to fight racism and segregation in the US for the rest of her life.

 Paris had a history of recognizing avant-garde art, and audiences were already smitten with African culture.
 They embraced Josephine whole-heartedly.
 Baker's most infamous half-nude, banana skirt dance took place in 1926 Paris, in a performance called La Folie du Jour.
 Josephine's beauty and erotic style of dance took Paris by storm.